-Each CEP student is required to complete an internship by graduation.
+Each CEP student is required to complete an internship before graduating.
 At minimum, internships must equal 120-150 hours, over at least a three-month period.
-CEP 446 is a required course taken in conjunction with the internship itself.
+CEP 446: Internship is a required course taken in conjunction with or following the completion of the internship requirement.
 It provides a forum for sharing and analyzing the internship experience with other students and experienced instructors.
-The internship should be developed before the quarter in which it takes place so it can move quickly into operation alongside the class.
+The internship should be developed before the quarter in which it takes place to move quickly into operation alongside the class.